-5.3 Required Conformity to District Regulations.
+Required Conformity to District Regulations.

 - Except as otherwise provided in this chapter, no structure or tract of land shall hereafter be used or occupied, and no structure, or part thereof, shall be erected, moved or altered, except in conformity with the regulations herein specified for the zoning district or overlay zoning district in which the structure or land is located.
 The provisions of this chapter do not apply to land or structures owned or occupied by a governmental unit or agency, or by a public educational institution, during the time that such land or structure is used by such unit, agency or institution.
-The provisions of this chapter do not apply to private wieless communications facilities licensed or otherwise authorized by a governmental unit or agency, or by a public educational institution, during the time that the land or public structure governmental unit or used by such unit, agency or institution.
-Land and structures sold or otherwise disposed of, by such unit, agency or institution.
-Land and structures out or otherwise disposed of, by such unit, agency or institution.
-Land and structures sold or otherwise disposed of, by such unit, agency or institution.
-Land and structures sold or otherwise disposed of, by such unit, agency or institution.
+The provisions of this chapter do not apply to private wireless communications facilities licensed or otherwise authorized by a governmental unit or agency, or by a public educational institution, during the time that the land or public structure upon which it is placed is owned or used by such unit, agency or institution.
+Land and structures sold, or otherwise disposad of, by such unit, agency or institution, other than to another such unit, agency or institution, shall be subject to the provisions of this chapter to the same extent as if never owned by such unit, agency or institution.
+(2) - (4)

-Section 4 That Section 5:4 of Chapter 55 of Title V of the Code of the City of Ann Arbor is amended as follows:
+Section 4.
+That Section 5:4 of Chapter 55 of Title V of the Code of the City of Ann Arbor is amended as follows:

-5:4.
 Zoning District Boundaries Shown on the Zoning Map.

-The boundaries of the zoning districts and overlay zoning districts are hereby established as shown on the zoning map which accompanies this chapter and which, with all notations, references and other information shown thereous, shall be as much a part of this chapter as if fully described herein.
-For downtown character overlay zoning districts, the required front setbacks are hereby established as shown on the building frontage map which accompanies this chapter and which, with all notations, references and other information shown thereous hall be as much a part of this chapter as if fully described herein.
-The zoning map and building frontage map shall be certified as the dificial copies by the toy clerk and shall be kept on file in the planning and development services unit.
-Maps and descriptions accompanying enacted amenthements shall be disputed adjacent to the dificial copy in someted.
+The boundaries of the zoning districts and overlay zoning districts are hereby established as shown on the zoning map which accompanies this chapter and which, with all notations, references and other information shown thereon, shall be as much a part of this chapter as if fully described herein.
+For downtown character overlay zoning districts, the required front setbacks are hereby established as shown on the building frontage map which accompanies this chapter and which, with all notations, references and other information shown thereon, shall be as much a part of this chapter as if fully described herein.
+The zoning map and building frontage map shall be certified as the official copies by the city clerk and shall be kept on file in the planning and development services unit.
+Maps and descriptions accompanying enacted amendments shall be displayed adjacent to the official copy is corrected.

 Section 5.
-That Section 6:6 of Chapter 55 of Title V of the Code of the City of Ann Arbor is amended as fol
+That Section 6:6 of Chapter 55 of Title V of the Code of the City of Ann Arbor is amended as follows:

-5:6.
-Establishment of Use Regulations
+Establishment of Use Regulations.

-No structure or land shall be used or occupied and no structure shall be erected, constructed, moved or altered, except in conformity with the regulations specified for the zoning district in which it is located.
+- No structure or land shall be used or occupied and no structure shall be erected, constructed, moved or altered, except in conformity with the regulations specified for the zoning district in which it is located.
 Uses not expressly permitted are prohibited.

 Permitted uses are subject to the minimum requirements specified for such use in the zoning district in which such use is located, plus applicable requirements found elsewhere in this ordinance.

 A special exception use is subject not only to the minimum requirements specified for such use in the zoning district in which it is located, but also to the applicable standards and requirements found in Section 5:104.
-Special conditions may be imposed by the Planning Commission in order to make the use compatible with the uses permitted by right in that zoning district.
-(1)
+Special conditions may be imposed by the Planning Commission in order to make the use compatible with the uses permitted by right in that zoning district. - requirements found in Section 5:104.
+Spécial conditions may be imposed by the Planning Commission in order to make the use companion with the uses permitted or a district.